Download 43 free review response templates for negative and positive reviewsGet the templates

 What You Can Do to Improve Review Quality

-Getting customers to give you high rating scores all comes down to providing an excellent customer experience and service.
+Getting customers to give you high ratings on TripAdvisor all comes down to providing an excellent customer experience and service.

 This starts with the TripAdvisor listing.
 Make sure that all of the information on the page is correct and up-to-date.
 Provide as much information as possible to make the purchase decision easier for the customer.

 Listing presentation is also vital to the experience.
-Make sure that the images you add to the listing page are high quality and accurately shows the service or products provided.
+Make sure that the images you add to the listing page are high quality and accurately shows the service or products provided (this is a key part of managing your reputation on TripAdvisor).

 When customers do arrive at the business location give them service and an experience that exceeds their expectations.
 More customers are shifting to writing positive reviews so give them an experience that is nothing short of excellent.